veeso/bitpanda_api_ex/docs/api.md

 With public API, we mean the UNOFFICIAL API which is accessed by the client on bitpanda pages to collect asset prices.

+> ⚠️ We don't guarantee that the public api is reliable, nor it'll keep working, since it's unofficial.

 - [assets](api/public/assets.md)
 - [ohlc](api/public/ohlc.md)